VaranRohila/Indian-Film-Actors-Data/README.md

 # Scrapping Data of Indian Film Actors

 This script scrapes data of Indian film actors using python and scrapy.
-It achieves this in the following steps:
+It achieves this with the following steps:

 1. Scrapes list of all the Indian film actors from wikipedia
 2. Constructs URL to be searched on starsunfolded.com